Parents’ Guide to Developmental & Genetic Disorders

 The Most Common Genetic Disorders in Babies

-There are five widely recognised genetic disorders in babies that are currently believed to be the most common.
-This is either because of their high prevalence, or because there is more awareness about these particular genetic disorders.
+There are five widely recognized genetic disorders in babies that are currently believed to be the most common.
+This is either because of their high prevalence or because there is more awareness about these particular genetic disorders.
+This genetic disorder occurs in 1 in every 700 live births in the US, making it one of […]

 Read more